quickwit-oss/bitpacking/README.md

 `BitPacker4x` and `BitPacker8x` are designed specifically to leverage `SSE3` and `AVX2`
 instructions respectively.

-It will fallback to a scalar implementation of these format if these instruction sets are not available.
+It will safely fallback at runtime to a scalar implementation of these format if these instruction sets are not available on the running CPU.
-For instance :
-- because your compilation target architecture is not `x86_64`
-- because the CPU you use is from an older generation

 :ok_hand: I recommend using `BitPacker4x` if you are in doubt.

-## `BitPacker1x`
+## BitPacker1x

-BitPacker1x` is what you would expect from a bitpacker.
+`BitPacker1x` is what you would expect from a bitpacker.
 The integer representation over `b` bits are simply concatenated one after the other.
 One block must contain `32 integers`.

-## `BitPacker4x`
+## BitPacker4x

-BitPacker4x bits ordering works in layers of 4 integers.
+`BitPacker4x` bits ordering works in layers of 4 integers.
 This gives an opportunity to leverage `SSE3` instructions to encode and decode the stream.
 One block must contain `128 integers`.

 ### BitPacker8x

-BitPacker8x bits ordering works in layers of 8 integers.
+`BitPacker8x` bits ordering works in layers of 8 integers.
 This gives an opportunity to leverage `AVX2` instructions to encode and decode the stream.
 One block must contain `256 integers`.